em-cl/IoT-Project/README.md

 ## Platform
-As previously mentioned im using a .Net stack with Blazor Server frontend.
+As previously mentioned I’m using a .Net stack with Blazor Server frontend.
-It is secure near native performance and helps redering interactive websites with low bandwidth.
+It is secure near native performance and helps rendering interactive websites with low bandwidth.
-I choose this solution because I wanted to code a scalable project with a responsive dashboard without relying on javascript frameworks like React or Vue.
+I choose this solution because I wanted to code a scalable project with a responsive dashboard without relying on JavaScript frameworks like React or Vue.
 I also tried using a Clean architecture with DDD typical for microservices for the first time to improve code quality and learn how it works, you can read more [Here](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice.) if you are interested.
 I am hosting the software on my laptop.
-It should work well for most enviorments if you whant to put it on a server, because core is cross platform.
+It should work well for most environments if you want to put it on a server, because core is cross platform.
 This project will work as intended without much effort if published on a IIS server.
-The recomended docker image is Linux if you want to try docker support.
+The recommended docker image is Linux if you want to try docker support.

 ## Code examples
-From the pico WH to the dashboard, a http GET request are sent containing data from the sensors.
+From the Pico WH to the dashboard, a http GET request are sent containing data from the sensors.
-The wireless protocol used is Wifi.
+The wireless protocol used is Wi-Fi.
 The transport layer protocol used is TCP.
-I choose to use this to easily communicate between my laptop and pico like any other api.
+I choose to use this to easily communicate between my laptop and Pico like any other API.
-Using wifi in a home is likely free and motivates use of the powerhungry wifi on the Pico, since the IoT device don´t need to run on battery. it can live in a power jack coupeld with a transformer to reduce the voltage and talk on the home wifi.
+Using wifi in a home is likely free and motivates use of the power hungry Wi-Fi on the Pico, since the IoT device don´t need to run on battery. it can live in a power jack coupled with a transformer to reduce the voltage and talk on the home Wi-Fi.
 To not use a battery increases the lifetime of the IoT device and reduces e waste.
-The range of the wifi likely covers the entire home enviorment and intended use case.
+The range of the Wi-Fi likely covers the entire home environment and intended use case.

 **Getting sensor data**